jo-pol/MAE-gf/Spiders.md

 For the scheme's we chose to connect the spiders with a diagonal.
 Of course, connecting with a horizontal line will also work.
 For the spiders in a square, the connection between spider and square has to be horizontal.

 ## Traditional spiders
 Nrs.
-F2 and E4 in mrs. [Whiting's][WI] index are connected spiders, with 4x2 and 4x3 legs.
+F2 and E4 in mrs. Whiting's [index][WI] are connected spiders, with 4x2 and 4x3 legs.
 ![Traditional spider](https://github.com/MAETempels/MAE-gf/blob/master/images/gf%20spin%204t.png)
 > [4x2 legs][st2], [4x3 legs][st3], [4x4 legs][st4], [4x5 legs][st5]